klizhentas/notes/culture.md

 ## Dangers of implementing company culture

-Implementing any corporate culture is a social experiment on the company, sometimes with limited time span and resources while simultaneously trying to find product-market-fit or reach business goals.
+Implementing any corporate culture is a social experiment on the people working at the company, sometimes with limited time span and resources while simultaneously trying to find product-market-fit or reach business goals.

 Here are some dangers I see when implementing and enforcing company culture, especially in a startup: